Lyon Airport Guide

-The airport has three terminals, terminal 3 being the main hub for low cost airlines and this shows with the lack of facilities provided here for passengers.
+Lyon airport has three terminals, terminal 3 being the main hub for low-cost airlines and this shows with the lack of facilities provided here for passengers.

-If you have waiting time there is a lot more to do in terminals 1 and 2 with some great bars and restaurants spread throughout the modern building.
-Shopping includes the usual duty free, high tech stores and plenty of jewellers and watch shops.
+If you have time to kill there is more entertainment in terminals 1 and 2.
+There are some great bars and restaurants.
+Shopping includes duty-free, high tech stores, plenty of jewellers, and watch shops.

-Located close to the airport are several hotels so if you need to catch an early flight this can be a good option to make your morning a little more sociable.
-Try the NH Hotel and the Ibis Hotel both very close to the airport.
+Several hotels are located close to the airport if you need to catch an early flight.
+This can be a good option to make your morning a little easier.
+Try the NH Hotel and the Ibis Hotel both are very close to the airport building.

 - Give yourself plenty of time to walk between security and boarding.

-- Baggage trolleys are available in the car parks and accept 1 euros coins.
-Free tokens are also available at the arrival hall.
+- Baggage trolleys are available in the car parks and are available in exchange for a 1 euro coin.
+Free tokens are available at the arrival hall.